Lavers and Barraud Building, Covent Garden

 22 Endell Street, Covent Garden

-Stained glass executed for the Gothic Revival Lavers and Barraud Building in Covent Garden.
-Located on the corner of Endell Street and Betterton Street, the Grade II-listed mid-19th century polychrome brick building was the former location of the Lavers and Barraud stained glass studio; commissioned by the Crafts Council, the gable window Brian made fills what was the studio's viewing window.
+Located on the corner of Endell Street and Betterton Street in London's Covent Garden, the Grade II-listed mid-19th century polychrome brick building was the former location of the Lavers and Barraud stained glass studio; commissioned by the Crafts Council, the gable window Brian made fills what was the studio's viewing window.